-There is a colourful local story to suggest that the heir to GH Whaley became involved in anti-slavery activities in 1874 and the South African Boer War.
-Since both Bore Wars 1880-81 and 1899-1902 only occurred after his death this leads to some confusion.
-However his eldest son is known to have joined the Royal Navy and may provide a link although his fate remains unknown and a mystery.
+There is a colourful local story to suggest that the heir to GH Whaley became involved in anti-slavery activities in 1874 and the South African Boer Wars of 1880-81 and 1899-1902.
+His eldest son is known to have joined the Royal Navy and may yet provide the link although his fate remains unknown and a mystery.

 The Plas Madoc Hall around 1900 and after the arrival of the Railways in the mid 1800’s.

 Plas Madoc Hall on the Ruabon to Llangollen road, or what is now the A539.
 The railway line shown to the north east of Plas Madoc Hall was a branch line running between the Pontcysyllte Line and the main Shrewsbury to Chester Line joining it at the Wynstay Colliery sidings.
 This line provided direct rail access for Plas-yn-wern Brick Works.

 Some of the last residents at Plas Madoc Hall were Mr Charles Morris and his daughter, Miss Connie Morris.
 Charles was the secretary of the old Hughes and Lancaster Works which later became Air products.